Date Posted: Friday, November 14th, 2025

 Date Posted: Monday, September 22nd, 2025

-During World War II, the New Castle County Workhouse was experiencing a prison guard staffing shortage.
+A Shortage Sparks an Unlikely Opportunity During World War II, the New Castle County Workhouse was experiencing a prison guard staffing shortage.
 Men had left guard positions to go to war or take better-paying positions created during the war effort.
-On January 2, 1943, the warden of the New Castle County Workhouse, Elwood H. Wilson, placed a want-ad in the morning […]
+On January 2, 1943, the warden of the New Castle County Workhouse, Elwood H. Wilson, […]

 Read More